Byung-hyun Kim: 2007 season

 Kim began the 2007 season with the Colorado Rockies as a reliever after he lost his starting rotation spot to Josh Fogg.
 The Rockies' decision to move Kim to the bullpen was controversial.
-Kim contended that he was not given a fair opportunity during Spring training to compete for a starting spot and asked to be traded.
+Kim contended that he was not given a fair opportunity during spring training to compete for a starting spot and asked to be traded.

 After a spot start on April 15, Kim was placed on the disabled list with an injured thumb.
 He was assigned to the Rockies' Triple-A team, the Colorado Springs Sky Sox, for a rehab assignment.
 Kim was concerned that his rehab assignment was longer than necessary and changed his agent to Scott Boras in an effort to get a quicker trade.
-On May 13, 2007, he was traded to the Florida Marlins for Jorge Julio.
-As a Marlin, he proved himself as a dependable starter.

-On August 1, Kim collected his 50th career win with a career-high ten strikeouts in his starting matchup against Colorado Rockies' Josh Fogg.
+On May 13, 2007, the Rockies traded Kim to the Florida Marlins for Jorge Julio.
+Kim proved himself as a dependable starter in Florida.
+On August 1, he collected his 50th career win with a career-high ten strikeouts over his former team, the Colorado Rockies.
 Two days later, Kim was claimed off waivers by the Arizona Diamondbacks.
 Kim's return to Arizona lasted two starts; the Diamondbacks designated him and Joe Kennedy for assignment on August 14.
 Shortly after Kim left the team, Diamondbacks closer José Valverde broke Kim's franchise single-season save record.

-On August 25, 2007, the Florida Marlins re-signed Kim as a free agent.

-On September 28, Kim collected his tenth win of the season against the Mets at Shea Stadium and became the second South Korean pitcher after Chan Ho Park to win ten games in a Major League season.
+On August 25, the Florida Marlins re-signed Kim as a free agent.
+On September 28, Kim collected his tenth win of the season, besting the Mets at Shea Stadium.
+He was the second South Korean pitcher after Chan Ho Park to win 10 games in a major league season.

 2008 season

-On February 24, 2008, Kim signed a contract with the Pittsburgh Pirates.
+On February 24, 2008, Kim signed with the Pittsburgh Pirates.
 The Pirates had planned to use Kim exclusively in the bullpen.
 Kim made his first spring training appearance on March 10, 2008.
 After a disappointing spring training performance, Kim was released by the Pirates on March 25.

 2010 season

 On February 1, 2010, Kim agreed to a minor league contract with the San Francisco Giants.
 On March 20, 2010, the Giants granted him his release after he appeared in just one minor league game.

 Kim later played with the Orange County Flyers of the Golden Baseball League in 2010.

 2011 season

-On January 25, Kim signed a one-year deal with the Tohoku Rakuten Golden Eagles of the Nippon Professional Baseball (NPB).
-That year in the NPB, Kim went 0-1 with a 2.66 ERA in 18 games.

-On November 21, 2011, he became free agent.
+On January 25, 2011, Kim signed a one-year deal with the Tohoku Rakuten Golden Eagles of the Nippon Professional Baseball (NPB).
+That year in the NPB, Kim went 0–1 with a 2.66 ERA in 18 games.
+On November 21, he became free agent.